 Pro Bono Requirements in Government Tender Arrangements for Legal Services

 In order for law firms to secure legal work from Australian Commonwealth and state/territory government departments, they must first tender or apply to be included on the department’s “panel” or “list” of pre-approved law firms.
 In order to qualify to be included on the “panel” or “list”, these firms must meet certain requirements.

-Both the Victorian and the Commonwealth governments include pro bono requirements in their tender arrangements for legal services.
-While the arrangements in the Commonwealth and Victoria differ from each other in various ways, both have been successful in increasing the pro bono contribution made by participating law firms.
+The Commonwealth, Victorian, South Australian and New South Wales Governments include pro bono requirements in their tender arrangements for legal services.
+While the arrangements between jurisdictions differ from each other in various ways, they have been successful in increasing the pro bono contribution made by participating law firms.

 For example, in 2005-2006 the Victorian Government Legal Services Panel (Victorian Panel) arrangements resulted in pro bono legal services with a value of $5.2 million being performed.
 The Victorian Panel’s contribution has increased over time: